The $215 million expansion adds additional service for Washington County and extra track to the PDX airport

 In 2021, TriMet began a $215 million expansion of its Red MAX line, which contained multiple components.
 A critical piece was a 10-mile extension of the Red Line from Beaverton to Hillsboro to attract more Washington County riders.
 Another component was adding another train track from the PDX airport, and expanding the Gateway transit center in east Portland, near I-205.

-This is of interest to Clark County residents as the Interstate Bridge Replacement Program (IBR) stop and added tracks to the PDX airport.
-The Gateway North MAX Station exclusively serves Red Line trains coming from Portland International Airport.
-Riders heading to the airport from City Center will continue to ride MAX Red Line trains northbound, which pass through Gateway Transit Center.
+The “Better Red” improvements include a new “north” stop at the Gateway transit center in east Portland, and adding a new (second) track to the PDX airport.
+The Gateway north MAX station exclusively serves Red Line trains coming from Portland International Airport.
+Riders heading to the airport from city center will continue to ride MAX Red Line trains northbound, which pass through the Gateway Transit Center.

 TriMet’s “A Better Red” project cost $215 million, which includes four new light rail vehicles to handle increased Red Line service to Hillsboro.
 The price per vehicle is $4.5 million, according to TriMet spokesman Tyler Graf.